momihailescu/azure-docs/articles/governance/resource-graph/samples/starter.md

 ## <a name="count-resources-by-ip"></a>Count resources that have IP addresses configured by subscription

-Using the previous example query and adding `summarize` and `count()`, we can get a list by subscription of resources with configured IP addresses.
+Using the previous example query and adding `summarize` and `count()`, we can get a list of subscriptions and their corresponding count of resources with configured IP addresses.

 ```Query
 where type contains 'publicIPAddresses' and isnotempty(properties.ipAddress)